Psoriasis in the ear - featured image

 People who experience symptoms of psoriasis may have a family history of the condition.
 Other factors that may increase the risk of developing psoriasis include smoking, stress, infections, and certain medications.

 However, it is not contagious and cannot be passed from one person to another.
-Although there is no cure for psoriasis, treatments are available to help manage the symptoms and improve quality of life.
+There is no cure for psoriasis.
+However, treatments exist.
+These treatments help control symptoms.
+They also improve quality of life.
 These may include topical creams, oral medications, light therapy, and lifestyle modifications.

 Psoriasis can affect various body parts, including the scalp, elbows, knees, and lower back.
-Facial psoriasis usually occurs near the eyebrows and the skin around your eyes, the skin between the nose and mouth, and on the upper forehead and the hairline.
+Facial psoriasis often appears near your eyebrows and around your eyes.
+It can also affect the skin between your nose and mouth.
+You might find it on your upper forehead and along your hairline as well.
 And, of course, as we will learn more about, psoriasis can affect the ears, also.

 Symptoms of Ear Psoriasis:

-Psoriasis of the ear can be challenging to identify as it can appear similar to other skin or ear conditions, especially if it's hard to see in the eardrum as opposed to the eternal ear.
-It is often confused with eczema, though they are not the same
+Psoriasis in the ear may be hard to diagnose.
+It can look like other skin or ear problems.
+This is especially true if it affects the eardrum area, which is a part of the inner ear less visible than the outer ear.
+It is often confused with eczema, though they are not the same.

 Psoriasis behind the ear

-However, some symptoms can help determine if you have psoriasis in your ear.
+However, some symptoms can help determine if you have psoriasis around your ear.
 These symptoms include:

 • Red, scaly patches on the skin in and around the ear canal.